YOUNG LEADERS IN TECH

 Young Leaders In Tech works to ensure the common barriers blocking equity are addressed so that youth will serve as the building blocks of a safe, knowledgeable, innovative, and inclusive digital future.

-Young Leaders In Tech is a suite of online and in-person K-12 (5 – 18 yers old) educational initiatives.
-These initiatives are designed to support all young students as they navigate cyber space and explore careers in cyber security.
+Young Leaders In Tech is a suite of online and in-person educational initiatives for grades K-12/ages 5-18.
+These initiatives are designed to support all young students as they navigate cyberspace and explore careers in cybersecurity.
 They include a series of online mini-courses, videos, webinars, one-on-one support, and resources.
-Initiatives will present insightful, relevant, and information designed to ensure youth are included in developing the future of IT.
+Initiatives will present insightful, relevant information designed to ensure youth are included in developing the future of IT.

 Program areas include: